The analysis presented on the website is based on the data from newest edition (2024).

 Slovakia

-In Slovakia, the level of limitations in health care access is very similar across all the therapeutic areas considered.
+In Slovakia, the level of limitations in health care access is quite similar across all the therapeutic areas considered, with best results in rare diseases.

 Hungary